 Follow Instructions

-If security personnel need to do a more thorough search, they will explain the process to the child and their parent.
+If security personnel need a more thorough search, they will explain the process to the child and their parent.
 Parents can also ask for a private screening if they prefer.

-Overall, the process for kids going through airport security is similar to that for adults, but parents can help make it smoother by preparing their children ahead of time and being patient and understanding during the screening process.
+Overall, the process for kids going through airport security is similar to that for adults.
+Parents can help make it smoother by preparing their children ahead of time and being patient and understanding during the screening process.

 Security Screening Process FAQs

-Yes, as a parent or guardian, you can accompany your child through airport security.
+Yes, you can accompany your child through airport security as a parent or guardian.
 In fact, it’s recommended that you do so, especially if your child is young or has special needs.

 Yes, kids can go through the body scanner at the airport, but it’s not mandatory.
 When going through airport security, children can choose to go through the metal detector or the body scanner.